sandeepsanyal/beat_wordle/README.md

 # How to use this to beat today's wordle
 <ol type="1>
   <li>Start with any 5 letter word.
 Any word that comes to your mind.
 Do not worry if none of the letters are matches.
 See what you get.</li>
-  <li>Enter the information about your attempt in hints.csv file.
+  <li>Enter the information about your attempt in hints.csv file.<br>
   <ul>
     <li>Enter "TRUE" without quotes against the letter under column "Omit" if the letter is absent (grey as per game's hint)</li>
     <li>Enter the position of green letters under "True Position" column</li>